Negru-Diana/C/README.md

 ## 2. Programare în C (facultativ)
 -  *Project 1*: Financial Transaction Management
-    -  Focuses on control structures, functions, and basic algorithms.
-It demonstrates problem-solving skills in C.
+    -  This project focuses on control structures, functions, and basic algorithms to manage financial transactions.
+It allows for adding, updating, and viewing transactions such as amount, date, and type, while storing data in text files.

 -  *Project 2*: Financial Management
-    -  Explores advanced concepts like arrays and more complex functions, enhancing C programming proficiency.
+    -  This project explores arrays, complex functions, and data management techniques to handle financial accounts and perform various operations, such as tracking expenses and generating reports.

 ## Common Concepts
 -  Modular Design 🏗️